Joalor64GH/Rhythmo-SC/docs/02 - adding-a-custom-song.md

 Now, to add your song's cover, it should be in `assets/images/selector/covers/[song-name].png`. <br>
 Keep in mind, your song name should be lowercase and any spaces should be replaced with a dash. <br>
-Also, the size of your cover should be a square (preferably `720 by 720`).
+Also, the size of your cover should be a square, preferably `720 by 720`.

 ## Adding Song Data
 For song data, you need the following: